bluefeet/o-js/doc/Attributes.md

 Proxying methods can be a much cleaner and more flexible way of extending another object's functionality without having to inherit from it.

+### is

+    [is: <traitName>]

+Applies one of the `o.<traitName>AttributeTrait` traits.
+The currently available traits are:

+- **rw**: This one is just shorthand for setting `writer` to `true`, meaning the attribute reader function will also act as a writer.
+- **rwp**: This sets writer to a privately named function by prepending `_set` to the `key`.
+For example, if your attribute key is `foo` then the writer function would be `_setFoo`.
+- **lite**: Sets `reader` and `writer` to false and sets the `valueKey` to `key`.
+  The end result is the property is no longer wrapped up in a function and is instead accessed directly.
+This can speed up calls to set and get the value, as they don't have to step through functions, but it also means that many aspects of attributes are disabled such as `builder`, `devoid`, and post object creation validation.

 ### traits

     [traits: <arrayOfTraits>]